psycopg/psycopg/docs/basic/install.rst

 .. note::

-    Binary packages are produced on a best-effort basis; the supported platforms depends on the support of adequate CI runners to build the packages.
+    Binary packages are produced on a best-effort basis; the supported platforms depend on the CI runners available to build the packages.
 You can check the `psycopg-binary PyPI files`__ to verify that your platform is supported.